AaronAugustine/RepData_PeerAssessment2/repdata_report.md

 ```

-The analysis also requires an analysis of property and crop damage.
+The analysis also requires the impact of property and crop damage.
 To do this we need to convert the multiplication indicators from "K", "M", "B", etc. to 1000, 1000000, 1000000000.
-To do this I pulled out the unique values and then mapped the values.
+To do this I pulled out the unique values and then mapped them as needed.

 ```r
 unique(rawdata$PROPDMGEXP)